afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 - This is essential for tracking objects as cars move differently from pedestrians, for example, so better predictions are possible if the object class is known.
 - In addition, we want to estimate the position of the objects centroid in 3D, the extent in 3D, and the orientation in 3D.
 - In each case, this detailed state information improves motion prediction, and collision avoidance, and improves the cars ability to move in traffic.
-- This object's state can be expressed as a 3D vector for centroid position expressed as the x, y, y position of the object.
+- This object's state can be expressed as a 3D vector for centroid position expressed as the x, y, z position of the object.

 <img src="./resources/w4/img/l4-3D-ObjDet1.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">